Take Your Ecological Agriculture Education to the Next Level!

 Workshop 2: Building Permaculture Operations with Mark Shepard

-Workshop 3: Practical Strategies for No-Till Market Growers with Jesse Frost
+Workshop 3: Bio-Intensive No-Till Vegetable Production with Jesse Frost

 Unlocking the Potential of Regenerative Agriculture